wuwenlong123/py-code-of-christmas-tree/README.md

 Maybe it's simple and doesn't take much effort, but the person I care about fail to see it ultimately.

-Wish her see it one day.
+Wish her see it one day,even if that day will have been different.